 COVID-19 IMPACT INFORMATION AND TEMPORARY BUILDING CLOSURE

-In response to these concerns, and in line with governmental recommendations and guidelines that are quickly evolving, the Nature Center at Shaker Lakes’ building will be temporarily closed to the public until further notice in accordance with the state's recent amendment to the Stay at Home Order.
+In response to these concerns, and in line with governmental recommendations and guidelines that are quickly evolving, the Nature Center at Shaker Lakes’ building is temporarily closed to the public until further notice in accordance with the state's recent amendment to the Stay at Home Order.
 Our staff will continue to work behind the scenes and our management team will monitor this evolving situation and share any additional information as it comes to light.

 Due to the temporary closure, all scheduled programs and events during the outlined time will be cancelled or postponed, or moved to a virtual format.
 We will update you on any further decisions, including a re-opening plan, as it becomes available.
 Currently, we are working through a re-opening plan to ensure the safety of our staff and visitors, but do not yet have a firm re-opening date.
 Information updates, including a re-opening plan, will be communicated as they become available and will be posted on our website and social media channels.
 Please visit our Events & Programs webpage to view and register for our programs.